-- You have qualified business income (loss), REIT dividends, or PTP income (loss), - Your 2019 taxable income before the qualified business income deduction is less than or equal to \$160,700, and - You aren't a patron in a specified agricultural or horticultural cooperative.
+- You have qualified business income (loss), REIT dividends, or PTP income (loss), - Your 2020 taxable income before the qualified business income deduction is less than or equal to \$163,300, and - You aren't a patron in a specified agricultural or horticultural cooperative.

-If you don't meet these requirements, use Form 8995-A. See instructions for Forms 8995 and 8995-A for more information for figuring and reporting your QBI deduction.
+If you don't meet these requirements, use Form 8995-A. Attach whichever form you use (Form 8995 or 8995-A) to your return.
+Also attach Schedules C, E, or F (Form 1040), whichever form you use to report information about your qualified business income.
+See the instructions for Forms 8995 and 8995-A for more information for figuring and reporting your QBI deduction.

 Note.
-Report the beneficiary's apportioned share of items of qualified business income (loss) subject to beneficiary specific determinations, W-2 wages, unadjusted basis immediately after acquisition (UBIA) of qualified property, qualified REIT dividends, and qualified publicly traded partnership income on a statement attached to

-Schedule K-1 (Form 1041).
+Report the beneficiary's apportioned share of items of qualified business income (loss) subject to beneficiary specific determinations, W-2 wages, unadjusted basis immediately after acquisition (UBIA) of qualified property, qualified REIT dividends, and qualified publicly traded partnership income on a statement attached to Schedule K-1 (Form 1041).
 See the Instructions for Schedule K-1 (Form 1041), box 14, code I, later.